fetc90/CV/README.md

 - Clean code (DRY) with Single Responsibility Programming (SRP).
 Use of linters.
 - Learning a new language / programme fast: Ruby, Ruby on Rails and Javascript.
 Front-end styling with CSS and HTML5.
 - Databases: PostgreSQL, Datamapper, ActiveRecord.
-- Experience
-- Achievements
-- Evidence

 T E A M W O R K

-Working as a team using agile and XP practises:
+Working as a team using agile practises:
- - Specifications —> User stories —> Tickets.
- - Planning: Object relational mapping (ORM).
  - Pair programming and mobbing.
  - Regular stand-ups and retros for group projects.
- - Documenting process.
+ - Documenting team process.
  - Project collaboration on Github.

+ ---

 <!-- If I want to do drop downs --------------- -->